deadlysyntax/stat_of_the_union/readme.md

 ```
 !playerstats Beauden Barrett Hurricanes
 ```
 The first two words after `!playerstats` must be the first and last names of the player.
 Followed by the name of the team.
-It's pretty unforgiving at the moment, but I'm working on making it so that slight mistakes still get you the right results.
+It's pretty unforgiving at the moment, for example Richie McCaw wouldn't work but Richard McCaw does.
+I'm working hard making it so that slight mistakes still get you the right results, but it's a work in progress.

 #### Issues